Feliks Koneczny: Biography

 Koneczny graduated from the Faculty of Philosophy at the Jagiellonian University in Kraków and began work at the Jagiellonian Library.
 After Poland regained its independence, he became an assistant professor in 1919.
 In June 1920, after he had qualified and received the degree of doctor habilitatus, he became a professor at Stefan Batory University in Wilno.
 After retiring in 1929, he moved back to Kraków.

-Works
+Writings

 His interests ranged from purely historical research to the philosophy of history, religion and philosophy.
 His pioneering works deal with the history of Russia.
 Koneczny authored extensive monographs on Byzantine and Jewish civilizations, which he considered to be less developed than the Latin civilization of Catholic western Europe.
 In 1948, after sixty years of research work, Koneczny calculated that his written scholarly output encompassed 26 volumes, each of them being 300 to 400 pages long, not to mention more than 300 articles, brochures and reprints.
 His theory of civilizations might have inspired those of Anton Hilckman, Samuel P. Huntington and others.

-Types of civilizations
+Theory of Civilizations

+Koneczny’s theory on civilizations offered a diagnosis of a crisis of European culture and proposed a program of cultural revival.
+Koneczny developed a pluralistic theory that would serve as a structure for understanding human history as it is based on a presupposition that there exist many civilizations, which have complex forms of social organization.
+These civilizations are the primary structures of the history.
+All other forms of social organization (e.g., cultures, nations, institutions, social movements) are derivative or secondary.